 Polly is the soul of the family, the matriarch, the woman who tries to keep everything together by making sure that the affairs and affections don’t implode.
 She is cleve, the subterfuges are his specialty but only for the common good.
 The snobby arrogance played by Elen McCrory (Harry Potter, Hugo, Skyfall) makes her quite obnoxious, but in that context she’s perfect.

 Alfie Solomon, well… when Alfie enters the scene there is nobody else, and we wouldn’t expect anything lesst from Tom Hardy (Dunkirk, Mad Max, The Dark Knight, Revenant, Warrior).
 He steal the attentionfrom anyone else with his presence and his deep voice.
 Alfie is a betrayer with a bronze face, always ready to play double game, but every time the situations get complicated, he heads back to Tommy.

 Peaky Blinders has both an excellent cast and a perfect story that keeps you constantly in the suspense, the characters exceed any expectation, in a way that you wouldn’t remember in any other similar TV show.
 The quality is very high and you can get it already in the very first scene: Tommy on a horse, looking for a witch who can “bless” him for the races.
 And if that’s not enough, it has a spectacular opening theme (above), with the background of Nick Cave’s Red Right Hand.

 What Peaky Blinders provides is addictive, in a mood of constant satisfaction and expectation.
-The fifth season will land in 2019.
+The sixt season is in the works and will probably land after 2020.
 We have time to get prepared.